 Paleo is an analytical model to estimate the scalability and performance of deep learning systems.
 It can be used for efficiently exploring the space of scalable deep learning systems and quickly diagnosing their effectiveness for a given problem instances.
 Paleo is robust to the choice of network architecture, hardware, software, communication schemes, and parallelization strategies.

-Runner-up price for best real-world application at Southern California Machine Learning Symposium 2016.
+Runner-up prize for best real-world application at Southern California Machine Learning Symposium 2016.

 Topic Discovery and Story Segmentation for Broadcast News